dapotter/2020-campaign/README.md

 Other metrics to include:
 1. Internet traffic.
 Can be measured with API calls to Google.
 2. Unique donations.
-Unique donation numbers require voluntary disclosure by each candidate, can't be gathered hourly.
+Unique donation numbers require voluntary disclosure by each candidate, can't be gathered sub-monthly.
 3. Media engagements.
 These can drive support and donor numbers considerably by reaching many viewers.
 4. Campaign stop locations.